 Car and burglar alarms

-We receive a large number of complaints about faulty car and burglar alarms.
+We receive numerous complaints about faulty car and burglar alarms.

 Car alarms should deactivate after five minutes.
 Should we receive a complaint about a car alarm, we will attempt to contact the owner to arrange for its deactivation.
 However, if this is not possible the officer will have to serve a legal notice on the car and arrange for the alarm to be deactivated.